Main content | back to top

 The shipping of oil liquids and natural gases is vital to maintaining energy security, particularly in regions where indigenous resources cannot keep up with demand for power and mobility.
 Equally, oil and natural gas exporting countries depend heavily on shipping to honour their contracts with importers.

 Many companies – including Shell – are investing to develop alternative and renewable sources of energy.
 But oil and gas will remain very important in the energy mix to 2050 and beyond.
-During that time, about three million more consumers will be added to the world’s population.
+During that time, about three billion more consumers will be added to the world’s population.

 And living standards in fast-growing, highly populous economies such as China and India are expected to see dramatic change.
 The global economy and global energy consumption will undoubtedly continue to fluctuate, but the underlying trend in energy use will still be up – and so will demand for shipping.

 The Shell Shipping organisation is based in London, with specialist centres in Houston, The Hague, Singapore, Perth and Tokyo - networked to maritime professionals across the globe.
 Offering high level expertise and decades of experience, we provide group businesses and operations with an unmatched and vital resource.

 Our connectivity with different customer groups in Shell focuses on the aspects of their business where we can add most value.

 Shell Shipping’s work supports many of Shell’s success stories: For example, in liquefied natural gas (LNG), and in marine elements of floating production and storage systems.
 Shell Shipping enables the Trading organisation to deliver safely on its contracts.

 We safeguard Shell’s standards and reputation regarding maritime safety, environment, vessel quality assurance, oil spill preparedness, port and berth assessments, and emergency management.